ovh/docs/pages/cloud/vps/using_kvm_for_vps/guide.lt-lt.md

 ## Requirements

-- You must be logged in to your [Control Panel](https://www.ovh.com/auth/?action=gotomanager).
+- You must be logged in to your [Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.

 ## Instructions

 ### Connecting to the KVM via the Control Panel

 After logging in to your Control Panel, simply go to the page for managing your VPS.
-On the right, you will see a button labelled `KVM`{.action}:
+You will see a button labelled `KVM`{.action}:

 ![Click on the KVM button](images/activating_kvm_manager.png){.thumbnail}